Submission: Cost recovery for on-board cameras - Fisheries NZ discussion paper

 Summary of ELI’s response to the proposal:

-4. In ELI’s view, it is neither lawful nor fair for the Crown not to recover these costs from the fishing industry.
+In ELI's view the proposals and their rationale are seriously deficient and in ELI's view it is neither lawful nor fair for the Crown not to recover these costs from the fishing industry.

 Consultation closes on October 31st.
 Click here to see the consultation page.